giannan-mods/bondage-framework/README.md

 ## Features

 1. Difficulty options: Safely change the difficulty at any time from the game's options.
 It won't break your save.
-2. Hell mode: New custom difficulty that is similar to Hard mode, but with stronger enemies.
-It also restricts fast travel, and makes ambushes more dangerous.
+2. Hell mode: Hard mode but with much stronger enemies, restricted fast travel, and more dangerous ambushes.
 3. Inherent skills: Makes some class-specific skills inherent to the party member.
 This is toggled on by default, but can be disabled in the `config.json` file.

 ## Install Instructions